aurorax-space/pyaurorax/README.md

 ## Development

-Some common things you can do include:
+Some common things you can do:
 - `make update` Update the Python dependency libraries
 - `tools/bump_version.py` Bump the version number
 - `make test-pytest-unauthorized-access` Only run the authorization tests